Triangle

 Course content

 The taught element of this course is made up of four 30-credit modules, plus a 60-credit dissertation.
 It can be completed over two years part-time plus an eight-month dissertation period.
-There is gap in between each module and each takes approximately 19 weeks to complete.
+There is a gap in between each module and each takes approximately 19 weeks to complete.
+If you are eligible and wish to apply for a Master's Loan from the Student Loan Company, you can complete the course, including dissertation, in 24 months.

-In year two, it is possible to take one 30-credit optional module from the list below and one from the MA Education (flexible) or MA Special and Inclusive Education (Distance Learning).
+In year two, it is possible to take one 30-credit optional module from the list below and one from the MA Education (Online) or MA Special and Inclusive Education (Online).

 Reading list